MLTaskKG/MLTaskKG.github.io/README.md

 - [The Construction of Knowledge Graph.](https://github.com/MLTaskKG/MLTaskKG.github.io/tree/main/kg_construction/kg_constructor.py)
 Based on the entity and relation data generated in the previous step, this code file implements the construction of the knowledge graph.
 It mainly includes the import of various entities and relation building, and finally generates the AI task-model knowledge graph.

-## Resulting KG
+### Resulting KG
 The resulting AI task-model KG includes 159,310 entities and 628,045 relationships.
 The entities include 17,250 tasks, 25,404 papers, 25,718 models, 21,003 model implementations, and 24,047 repositories.
 The relationships include 17,410 subclassOf relationships between tasks, 44,438 accomplish relationships, 20,594 hasEvaluation relationships, 29,281 implement relationships, 21,008 provide relationships, 60,040 basedOn relationships, and 105,963 support relationships.

-The complete data of the resulted KG will be disclosed in case of accepted.
+The complete data of the resulted KG can be found [here](https://github.com/MLTaskKG/MLTaskKG.github.io/tree/main/KG.rar).

-## Recommendation
+### Recommendation Implementation
 [The Recommendation of ML/DL Library.](https://github.com/MLTaskKG/MLTaskKG.github.io/tree/main/lib_recommendation/)
 This module implements the ML/DL library recommendation.
 It provides recommendations for libraries, filtering and sorting of results, keyword hints and calculating scores of various indicators.